 What is the Average Settlement in a Retaliation Case?

-Since as many as 95 percent of all employment cases settle.
-Because the terms of settlement agreements are confidential, it is impossible to answer this question with any accuracy.
+Ninety-five percent of all employment cases settle.
+Since the terms of settlement agreements are confidential, it is impossible to answer this question with any accuracy.
 However, in our experience, the majority of cases settle for under $50,000.

 It’s important to keep in mind that there are several factors involved in retaliation cases, including the personalities of judges, attorneys and juries.
 It’s possible that the same set of facts presented to two different juries might be judged differently.
 Since every case is different, it’s important you don’t go develop a set amount in your mind.